All-less/awesome-phd-advice/README.md

 ### How to give a presentation?

+To Be Added

 <br>

 ### How to network with others?

 [1] Phil Agre.
 [Networking on the Network: A Guide to Professional Skills for PhD Students](files/networking-on-the-network.pdf).
+Personal Writing

+[2] Bara Buhnova.
+[How to get the best out of any conference](https://www.youtube.com/watch?v=9A_aKfHYdAk). womENcourage 2021 Pre-Conference Workshop

+[3] Yixue Zhao.
+[How to get the most out of your first research conference](https://yixue-zhao.medium.com/how-to-get-the-most-out-of-your-first-research-conference-72d44eca1309).
 Personal Writing
 <br>

 ### How to search for jobs?